YueZhang822/Python-Projects/SpeakerRecognition/README.md

 ## Overview ##

 This project explores **Markov Models** and **Hash Tables** within the context of computational linguistics and data structure efficiency.
-It is designed to assess the likelihood that a particular person uttered it by analyzing actual text, through the implementation of Markov Models.
+It is designed to assess the likelihood that a particular person uttered it by analyzing his/her previous speeches, through the implementation of Markov Models.
 Additionally, it delves into the implementation of Hash Tables as a means of efficiently storing and accessing data associations.

 ## Objectives ##